LootingLaura/MyFirstRepository/docs/documentation/RoutingOnGithub.md

 ---

-## 6. Sidebar inside ProposalPage: SPA-like navigation
+## 6. Sidebar inside WorkPage: SPA-like navigation

 To make the sidebar reactive **without needing a refresh**, we: